Risotto is Easier to Master Than You Think

-There are so many ways you could have your risotto.
-If you are doing a seafood risotto, throw a little saffron into the cooking rice and finish with some lemon juice.
-If you’re doing a mushroom risotto you can cook the mushrooms and onions together or roast the mushrooms and add later for more flavour.
-This is a great time to use some dried mushrooms (did someone say morels?) to make an out of this world risotto.
 My favourite way to have risotto is with truffles.
-Duh.
 Once in a while I’ll find some truffle paste or salt and add that with some herbs while the risotto is cooking.
-The above risotto is a truffled risotto finished with some black truffle oil we brought back from Australia.
+This Spring Pea and Truffle Risotto is made with truffle powder and finished with some black truffle oil we brought back from Australia.
 Finally, if you happen to just have some truffles handy then shave away while the risotto is piping hot.
 You want just enough heat so that the truffle releases it’s full flavour.

 I have also experimented with making risotto in the oven.
-It turns out quite a bit drier and with a different texture.
+It turns out quite a bit drier and with a different texture and doesn’t have as creamy a texture.
 The only time I make risotto in the oven is when I want to use it the next day to make Arancini, but that is a whole other post for another time.

 I do really hope you give making risotto a try.
 I hope it turns out for you but remember if it doesn’t work, try it again.
 It’s a dish worth mastering.